Akbar-Ahmed/My-learning/README.md

 # My-learning
-It contains multiple notes of DevOps
+It contains my notes of DevOps